 He was just a lad.

-The world is a “very narrow bridge,” the saying goes; so here’s another poem to smooth your way.
+The saying goes that the world is but a “very narrow bridge,” so here’s another poem to ease your way as you cross it.

 My childhood sustains me in my